BareMinimumStudios/Bare-Minimum-Docs/docs/data-attributes/home.md

 !!! abstract ""
     #### What is Data Attributes?
-    Initially released for Minecraft 1.17.1 via the Fabric ecosystem, serves two main purposes: it revamps Minecraft's entity attribute system to be more flexible and inclusive of follow-on attributes, a feature common in many other games.
-Additionally, it enables the manipulation of entity attributes through datapacks, offering server and pack creators straightforward customization of every facet of the entity attribute system.
+    Initially released for Minecraft 1.17.1 via the Fabric ecosystem, serves two main purposes:

+    - Revamps Minecraft's entity attribute system to be more flexible and inclusive of follow-on attributes, a feature common in many other games.
+    - Enables the manipulation of entity attributes through data-packs and a main configuration, offering server and pack creators straightforward customization of every facet of the entity attribute system.

 - ### Integrating Data Attributes